EvoEpi/tutorials/README.md

 --bowtie2 True
 ```

 Step 2.
-Map reads and generate an allc file with output from a binomial test:
+Map reads and generate an allc file with output from a binomial test.

 ```bash
 FASTQ="" #WGBS/methylC-seq fastq file